clearmatics/services-testnet-agc/README.md

 ## Use the docker image:

 This container uses a shared folder for the Autontiy data, so the node database and identity store will be persistent.
 If you want to start a fresh node with a new identity, make sure you delete the local Autonity folder first.
-This version has been updated so it will also work with docker compose.
+From `v0.7.1-bakerloo04`, this image has been updated so it is compatible with docker compose, with the new dockerize tool, which delays launching autonity until other dependencies have fully launched.
+These changes do not affect running autonity as a bare docker container.

 To run with mining and full sync disabled: